FortiShield/fortishield-qa/tests/system/README.md

 ### Dependencies

-In addition, we need the Wazuh-testing package.
+In addition, we need the Fortishield-testing package.
 So first, we need to install all these Python dependencies, we can use this command:

 ```shell script